olin/studentgovernment/student_government_bylaws.md

 Some money from the Student Activities Fund may remain unallocated for later allocation as necessary.

+#### Section 3.
+Funding Guidelines.

+The Student Government currently has no all-encompasing funding guidelines for the Student Activities Fund.

 ### Article 10.
 Student Government Audits.

 #### Section 1.
 Meetings.